- Establish a common set of standards, which those engaged in terrier work must follow.

 b.
 The greatest risk of injury to either animal is normally at the end of a 'dig'.
 This can be minimised by either digging to the quarry, removing the terrier and despatching the quarry in the hole, or by bolting the quarry into a net for subsequent removal or dispatch, or by bolting the quarry to standing Guns.

-4. Terrier work must always be conducted with the permission of the landowner/agent, whose wishes and property should be respected at all times (see note below).
+4. Terrier work must always be conducted with the permission of the landowner/agent whose wishes and property should be respected at all times.
+NOTE:

 a.
-Should a terrier be injured while terrier work is being conducted on ground where permission has not been granted, then the owner may be liable for prosecution under Section 1 subsection 1(a) of the Protection of Animals Act 1911 for causing unnecessary suffering, the penalties for which are quite severe.
+In addition, should a terrier be injured while terrier work is being conducted on ground where permission has not been granted, then the owner may find themselves charged with causing unnecessary suffering and/or other animal welfare related offences, the penalties for which are quite severe.

-5. Quarry should at all times be treated with respect and despatched in a humane and proper manner (see note below).
+5. Quarry should at all times be treated with respect and despatched in a humane and proper manner.
+NOTE:

 a.
-For foxes the recommended method of despatch is either a shotgun or a firearm.
+For foxes the recommended method of despatch is either a shotgun or firearm.

 6. In some locations it may not be practicable to despatch the quarry immediately.
-Therefore if any quarry is taken alive, transported elsewhere and subsequently despatched, due regard should always be paid to its general welfare, safety and comfort (see note below).
+Therefore if any quarry is taken alive, transported elsewhere and subsequently despatched, due regard should always be paid to its general welfare, safety and comfort.
+NOTE:

 7. Any quarry which is injured should NOT be released, but should always be despatched at the very earliest opportunity.

-8. The practice of blocking off all entrance/exit holes while a terrier is below ground is actively discouraged, in certain circumstances it may also be viewed as contrary to the “Protection of Animals Act 1911” and result in prosecution.
+8. The practice of blocking off all entrance/exit holes while a terrier is below ground is actively discouraged, and in some circumstances may lead to accusations of causing unnecessary suffering and/or other animal welfare related offences.

 9. Upon completion of digging operations, all excavations should be backfilled, the earth and surrounding area reinstated to as close as possible its original condition, particular attention should be paid to the safety of livestock etc. and the earth's future use.